Helping Your Teen Stay on Top of College Applications

-The time between enrolling your child in Kindergarten and getting them ready for college can feel like an eye-blink.
+The time between enrolling your kid in Kindergarten and getting them ready for college can feel like an eye-blink.
 Yet here you are.
-This is one of the last “childhood” milestones you and your son or daughter will go through together and it’s fraught with anxiety.
+This is one of the last “childhood” milestones you and student will go through together and it can be fraught with anxiety.

-As kids prepare to step into independence, they need their parents to help; they also need them to back off at times.
+As kids prepare to step into independence, they need their parents and guardians to help; they also need them to back off at times.
 Your challenge is to know the difference.
 We’re here to help.
-Read on for examples of where you can effectively help and when you need to let your teen take the lead —even when it means watching some questionable choices.
+Read on for examples of where you can effectively help and when you need to let your teen take the lead — even when it means watching them make some questionable choices.

 Why your help is needed

-Whether you went to college or not, you have one big advantage in applying to colleges that your child lacks: life experience.
+Whether you went to college or not, you have one big advantage in applying to colleges that your student lacks: life experience.